 Nutrition During Cancer Treatment

-- Help in managing treatment-related side effects
+- Tolerate treatment-related side effects.

 Managing Side Effects That Can Affect Nutrition

 Changes in your eating habits and a loss of appetite may occur as a result of cancer and its treatment.
 If this happens to you, try eating small, frequent meals and snacks every one to two hours.
 Keep high-protein, high-calorie snacks and foods handy to eat when you are hungry.
 Avoid food smells caused by food preparation.

 - Eat small meals or snacks every one to two hours.